Skip to content

 Writing scenarios (DSL)

 Scenarios are declarative YAML files that tell the bot what to look for on screen and what to do when it sees it.
-They live under modules/<area>/scenarios/*.yaml and are auto-discovered at startup.
+They live under games/<game>/<module>/scenarios/*.yaml (e.g. games/wos/vip/scenarios/) and are auto-discovered at startup.
+The filename without .yaml is the scenario key; a by_cron/ subdirectory groups cron-only schedules.

 A scenario is not a script.
-It doesn’t have variables, loops, or functions in the imperative sense.
+It doesn’t have variables or functions in the imperative sense.
 It’s a tree of step nodes — each with a guard (match, cond, while_match) and a body that runs when the guard fires.

 name: "Human-readable label for the queue"